prayu12345/codealpha_calculator/README.md

 # Calculator App

 This is a solution to the Calculator app challenge by Code Alpha.
-Code Alpha challenges help you improve your coding skills by building realistic projects.
+Code Alpha challenges help me improve my coding skills by building realistic projects.

 ## Table of contents